ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 1. A developer generates a starter application with {{site.data.keyword.dev_cli_notm}}.
 1. Building the application produces a Docker container image.
-1. The image is pushed to a namespace in {{site.data.keyword.containershort_notm}}
+1. The image is pushed to a namespace in {{site.data.keyword.containershort_notm}}.
-1. The application is deployed to a Kubernetes cluster
+1. The application is deployed to a Kubernetes cluster.
-1. Users access the application
+1. Users access the application.

 ## Before you begin
 {: #prereqs}